Laser resurfacing plays a huge role in improving skin quality (fine lines, large pores).

 In the field of facial resurfacing, fractionated CO2 lasers are widely regarded as the gold standard (wrinkle and sun damage reduction).
 The majority of patients will be able to resume public activities within five days, but some will need to wait longer.
 The face will be mostly healed after five days, but it will be red.
 The redness usually lasts three to six weeks.
 However, it can last longer in certain patients.

-I, Dr. De Silva, combine PRP, a type of regenerative medicine, with laser resurfacing for faster healing.
+I, Dr. De Silva, also combine PRP(platelet-rich plasma), a type of regenerative treatment, with laser resurfacing so your bodyu can heal more quickly after any cosmetic procedure, especially surgical ones.

-Platelet-rich plasma is made up of two components: plasma and platelets.
-Plasma is the liquid portion of blood.
-On the other hand, platelets are a type of blood cell that aids in wound healing.
+Platelet-rich plasma is made up of two components: your platelets and plasma.
+Your plasma is the liquid part of your blood, while your platelets are the kind of blood cell that helps your wounds heal.

-To make platelet-rich plasma, medics take a blood sample from the patient.
-They then place it in a centrifuge.
-The machine spins the sample rapidly, isolating the platelets from the other blood components and concentrating them inside the plasma.
+To make platelet-rich plasma, my colleagues and I take a blood sample from the patient.
+We then place it in a centrifuge.
+The centrifuge spins the sample very rapidly, which results the platelets to be separated from other blood components.
+This process then produces platelets that are highly concentrated inside your plasma.

 The solution is then injected into the target location, such as an injured knee or a tendon after the platelet-rich plasma is created from a patient’s blood sample.
-Ultrasound may be used by the clinician to guide the injection in some circumstances.
-To speed up the healing process, the goal is to raise the concentration of specific proteins or hormones known as growth factors in a specific location.
+In some cases, we may advise using ultrasound to guide the injection properly.
+By doing this, we speed up the healing process by increasing the growth factors in the target areas.

 Radiofrequency is a key factor in improving skin quality (fine lines, large pores).